 This module will provide students with an introduction to a branch of economic thought that evolved as an offshoot from standard microeconomic theory.
 The aim of industrial economics is to give a clearer understanding of the real-world causes and effects of various market structures on the choices of firms in terms of their performance.
-The course builds upon the tools learnt in intermediary microeconomics and covers issues such as market concentration, oligopoly, collusion, firm innovation and the survival of firms.
+The course builds upon the tools learnt in intermediary microeconomics and covers issues such as market concentration, market structure, entry barriers, oligopoly, collusion, firm innovation, advertising and policy.
 The course employs a mix of theoretical analysis, empirical investigation and real life case studies.

 Outline Of Syllabus

 1. Determinants of Market Structure - What determines whether an industry has many (small) firms or is dominated by a few large firms?